List of Alberta provincial electoral districts: History

-From 1924 to 1956 Calgary and Edmonton MLAs were elected in multiple-member districts encompassing whole cities using Single transferable vote to elect five to seven members.
-In 1926, Medicine Hat was a two-member district.
-Outside these cities single-member districts elected single MLAs using the Alternative Voting system, with vote transfers taking place only if no candidate had a majority of the vote in the first count.
-By-elections in the two big cities during this period were conducted using Alternative Voting.
+From 1924 to 1956 Calgary and Edmonton MLAs were elected in multiple-member districts encompassing whole cities using single transferable vote (STV) to elect five to seven members.
+In 1926, Medicine Hat was a two-member district, electing its members through STV.
+Outside these cities, single-member districts elected single MLAs using the alternative voting system (instant-runoff voting, IRV), with vote transfers taking place only if no candidate had a majority of the vote in the first count.

+By-elections in the two big cities during this period were conducted using IRV.
 Under STV, some results were known as soon as the first vote count was done, but some seats took a couple days of vote transfers to fill.
 But the mixed representation elected in each city under STV, reflective of the mixed sentiment of the city's voters, was thought worth the wait.

 There were no district changes between 1926 and 1940.
 But Edmonton and Calgary were given one more member then reverted down to five members again in 1940.

-With Alberta in a population boom in the 1950s and Calgary and Edmonton growing, single transferable vote may have been seen as too complicated, with vote counting taking days before final results could be announced.
+With Alberta in a population boom in the 1950s and Calgary and Edmonton growing, STV may have been seen as too complicated, with vote counting taking days before final results could be announced.
 But the Social Credit government's rationale for the change away from STV and IRV was that a large number of votes were being declared spoiled.
-No other major social unit favored the move but the government made the change anyway.
+No other major social unit favoured the move, but the government made the change anyway.
 The government felt threatened by the growing number of opposition MLAs being elected (although it was still taking more than 60 percent of the seats in the Legislature).
-In 1959 the government returned Alberta to First past the post elections in single-member districts, last used across the province in 1905.
+In 1959 the government returned Alberta to first-past-the-post elections in single-member districts, last used across the province in 1905.
 No government has since changed the electoral system (although since then the number of members has increased from 61 to 87).